 - In 1990, the Molecular and Cellular Cardiology Laboratories were established.
 Initially under the direction of Drs.
 Andrew R. Marks and Mark Taubman, these laboratories were dedicated to investigating cardiovascular diseases using the techniques of molecular and cellular biology.
 Dr. Bruce Gelb, Professor of Pediatrics and Human Genetics, headed the training program in Molecular and Cellular Cardiology and was recently joined by Dr. Roger Hajjar, Professor of Medicine (Cardiology).

 - In 1994, Dr. Fuster returned from the Massachusetts General Hospital, where he served for three years as Chief of the Cardiac Unit.
-He became the Director of the then-newly created Cardiovascular Institute of The Mount Sinai Medical Center.
+He became the Director of the then-newly created Cardiovascular Institute of The Mount Sinai Health System.
 Dr. Fuster brings to Mount Sinai an outstanding record of clinical and research expertise in cardiovascular medicine.
 He is an active participant in discussions of patient management at morning conferences and leads weekly physical examination sessions with the fellows.
 Dr. Fuster's experimental laboratory addresses important questions in thrombosis and atherosclerosis, providing a link between the molecular and cellular cardiology laboratories and the patient-oriented clinical investigations.